lbologna/hbp-sp6-guidebook/source/online_usecases/brain_area_circuit_in_silico_experiments/cerebellum/functional_simulation_with_eglif/functional_simulation_with_eglif.rst

 **Output:**

 •	Files: .gdf files containing spike times of each network neuron along the simulation duration.
-The user can also choose to save .dat files containing voltage traces
+The user can also choose to save .dat files containing voltage traces (but this would significantly increase simulation time if whole population are selected)
-•	Monitoring: 3D scatter plot of spiking activity within the network; raster plot of spikes for each neuron type (selectable by the user) and PSTH
+•	Monitoring: raster plot of spikes for each neuron type (selectable by the user) and PSTH

 **Additional information:**